A PARISH OF

 Feeling called to discover more about what God is planning for you?

-We are pleased to offer guidance through an online introduction, or a visit to our parish.
-These opportunities provide a chance to learn more about our Catholic faith, community and activities.
+opening to learn more about our Catholic faith, community and activities.
 We encourage you to 'come and see' - discover the way we practice our faith, our way of life and how we strive to respond to our awesome God!

 Our Catholic Church is experiencing an increase in visitors seeking to understand why they feel attracted, or drawn to the Catholic faith.
 Our way of life, rich history, and early Church foundations reveal that there is much so more going on beneath the surface of our humanity.
 Scripture reminds us that God is love; He has a unique plan for each of us, and in our current situations, God can bring about meaningful changes in our circumstances, if we choose to let Him in.
 Embracing Catholicism transcends mere labels; it embodies a profound way of life, a journey of love, and a personal daily walk with our Lord, Jesus Christ.
 Find out More